juliobjj/juliobjj/README.md

 ###

 <p align="left">Passionate about technology, I lead software projects in the logistics sector, focusing on API integrations, intelligent systems, and scalable solutions.
-Experienced with JavaScript, PHP, Java, Python, React, Android and clean architecture.</p>
+Experienced with JavaScript PHP, Java, Python, React, Android and clean architecture.</p>

 ###